 - To Identify possible causes

-Everyone is familiar with flow chart nowadays as the hierarchy of any organization is the most common example of any flow chart.
+Everyone is familiar with flow charts nowadays as the hierarchy of any organization is the most common example of any flow chart.
 It gives the idea of reporting structure inside any organization.

 But, here we are going to discuss flow charts that are used for process flows.
 This tool is the best to find out any bottleneck in a process flow.
 It shows how a process looks like and going through the steps.
 These charts also help to make an improvement in the process as well.